cmgriffing-at-gitkraken/cli-playbook/README.md

 ## Usage

-1. Create a JSON playbook file with your commands:
+1. Create a JSON playbook file with your command sequence:

 ```json
 {